Ancient Crops Reveal Asian Colonization of Madagascar

 Reference

 Crowther, Alison, Leilani Lucas, Richard Helm, Mark Horton, Ceri Shipton, Henry T. Wright, Sarah Walshaw, Matthew Pawlowicz, Chantal Radimilahy, Katerina Douka, Llorenç Picornell-Gelabert, Dorian Q. Fuller, and Nicole L. Boivin.
 “Ancient crops provide first archaeological signature of the westward Austronesian expansion.”
-PNAS 113(24) (May 2016): 6635-6640. doi:10.1073/pnas.1522714113
+PNAS 113(24) (May 2016): 6635-6640. doi: 10.1073/pnas.1522714113

-Neha is a freelance science writer based in Hong Kong who has a passion for sharing science with everyone.
+Neha Jain is a freelance science writer based in Hong Kong who has a passion for sharing science with everyone.
 She writes about biology, conservation, and sustainable living.
 She has worked in a cancer research lab and facilitated science learning among elementary school children through fun, hands-on experiments.
 Visit her blog Life Science Exploration to read more of her intriguing posts on unusual creatures and our shared habitat.
-Follow Neha on Twitter @lifesciexplore.
+Follow Neha on Twitter/X @lifesciexplore.

 FacebooktwitterlinkedinmailFacebooktwitterlinkedinmail